 5. Hit Done.

-6. Join the server as an OP user.
+6. Join the server as an OP.
+Learn how to OP here.

 7. Press T to open the chat.